Autonagar Surya (soundtrack): Release

 The music launch was delayed multiple times, which was attributed to the film's production troubles.
 Initially, it was scheduled during the last week of September 2013, which did not happen.
 After filming of the last song featuring Chaitanya and Samantha, the producers planned to conduct the film's music launch on the occasion of Chaitanya's birthday, 23 November 2013.
 But by mid-November, they had one more song to be filmed, which was the item number "Hyderabadi Biriyani", which led the team to postpone the event to 30 November; the same day, the film's production has been wrapped.
 After the post-production process, Katta confirmed that the film's music will be launched on 9 January 2014.
 But was again postponed to 13 January, the eve of Makar Sankranti, which also did not happen.

 A press note was released by producer Atchi Reddy on 19 January, that the film's music would be launched at an event on 31 January at Shilpakala Vedika in Hyderabad.
 The rights for the soundtrack album were purchased and marketed by Aditya Music.
 The track list was released on 30 January 2014, through Aditya Music's social media page.
 The audio launch was held on 31 January 2014.
 Apart from the film's cast and crew, the other members who attended the event were Sukumar and Sharwanand, with Rana Daggubati as the chief guest.

 Reception

 Upon release, the album received mixed-to-positive response from the critics.
 Karthik Srinivasan of Milliblog described the soundtrack as a "mixed bag".
-Ritika Handoo of Zee News wrote "the music by Anoop Rubens adds to the feel of the movie."
 Sangeetha Devi Dundoo of The Hindu reviewed that while "few songs look sorely out of place", she complimented the background score as it "add to the intensity".
 Suresh Kavirayani of Deccan Chronicle wrote "Anoop Rubens' music has not hit the mark and the songs are average."
 Karthik Pasupulate of The Times of India called the music to be "run-of-the-mill" and the background score to be the "other bright spot in an otherwise mediocre product."